-09 Feb Did the churches fail miserably because they chose #DoGooders over families?
+09 Feb Did churches fail miserably because our state government choose #DoGooders instead?

-The most obvious sign of the end of churches were highly protected pedophile priests.
-Most of them have escaped jail time but finally, the state governments are able to step in and give the victims justice.
+The most obvious sign of the end of churches was when they started protecting pedophile priests and pastors, instead of protecting children of divorce from these predators.
+Most of these predators escaped jail time but finally, outside exposure caused local governments to step in and give the victims justice.
 For example, in the movie Spotlight, Sacha Pfeiffer (Rachel McAdams), a reporter, goes to the house of catholic priest Ronald H. Paquin, knocks on the door and immediately becomes visibly staggered.
 First of all, that Paquin opens the door.
 Secondly, that Paquin admits to sexually abusing children.
 Thirdly that he ignores the lifelong damage done to these children as a direct result of the abuse.
 Lastly, Sacha is shocked that Paquin justifies hurting these children by saying “I never felt gratified myself”.
 Which of course was most likely the problem in the first place.
-Ironically, Paquin is living with a family member, his sister, who protects him and stands up for him.
+Ironically, in the documentary, Paquin is living with a family member, his sister, who protects him and stands up for him.
 It’s ironic because the churches have failed miserably to protect the American family for all the rest of us.